 Use the following checklist for menu options 21, 22, and 23 of the GO SAVE command.
 When appropriate, select the option that you require.
 If you choose to, you can print system information during the procedure.
-Otherwise, "Printing system information" on page 35 contains detailed instructions on how to print system information if you do not want the Save menu option command to print your system information automatically.
+Otherwise, "Printing system information" on page 37 contains detailed instructions on how to print system information if you do not want the Save menu option command to print your system information automatically.

 Some of the steps in this checklist may not apply to your system configuration.
-If you are not sure how your system is configured, contact your system administrator.
+See "Identify optional features that affect your backup" on page 40 for help to determine whether you use optional features in your environment.
+If you are still unsure how your system is configured, contact your system administrator.